The OMI observations provide the following capabilities and features:

 - A mapping of the global distribution and trends in UV-B radiation

-The OMI data products are available at four processing levels: Level 0, Level 1B, Level 2, and Level 3.
+The OMI data are available in the following four levels: Level 0, Level 1B, Level 2, and Level 3.